 The New Orientation was modeled based on the 4 pillars of the STIR Model ( Socialize, Train, Inform and Resource)

-When started working on redesign of Regional Online Orientation we questioned everything including the name of the program.
-The initial idea was to create simple but attractive landing page.
-We mocked up a idea of displaying VCH space/s with VCH staff and patients.
+When we redesigned When redesign of Regional Online Orientation we questioned everything including the name of the program.
+The initial idea was to create a simple but attractive landing page.
+We mocked up an idea of displaying VCH space/s with VCH staff and patients.
 A composition aims to entail little stories and in it capture the brand and culture of VCH.